PROFINET growth continues to accelerate year over year across all industry verticals. Read about the technology below that fuels this success.

 - By using proven and certified security standards (e.g. firewalls and VPN)

-The integrity of a PROFINET control network can therefore be fully protected, without presenting any restrictions to those personnel who rightfully need access.
+With these measures, the integrity of a PROFINET control network can be fully protected, without presenting any restrictions to personnel who rightfully needs access.

-PI’s answer is PROFIsafe, an additional software layer that is used on top of existing PROFIBUS and PROFINET protocols.
+PROFIsafe is an additional software layer that provides functional safety over the bus on top of existing PROFIBUS and PROFINET protocols.
+PROFIsafe ensures the integrity of failsafe signals transmitted between safety devices and a safety controller meeting the relevant safety standards.
 It works independently of any automation functions even though it is running on the same network.
 It can be used with either PROFINET or PROFIBUS, in combination if required, in factory and process automation applications.

 Please note: Safety is a sensitive area of automation.
 The dissemination, implementation, and deployment of PROFIsafe technology must be treated seriously.
 All companies and institutions involved with PROFIsafe conduct themselves according to the PROFIsafe Policy.